ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/load-non-office365-data.md

 ## Upload non-Office 365 content into Advanced eDiscovery

 1. As an eDiscovery Manager or eDiscovery Administrator, open Advanced eDiscovery, then the case that the non-Office 365 data will be uploaded to.
-Click the **Working sets** tab, then select the working set you wish to load the Non-Office 365 data to.
-If you have not already created a working set, you can do so now.
-Finally, click **Manage workings set** then **View uploads** in the Non-Office 365 data section.
+Click the **review sets** tab, then select the review set you wish to load the Non-Office 365 data to.
+If you have not already created a review set, you can do so now.
+Finally, click **Manage review set** and then click **View uploads** in the **Non-Office 365 data tile.

 2. Click the **Upload files** button to start the Non-Office 365 data import wizard.